 Eugene is survivors include wife Nina McVicker of the home; daughters, Janit McVicker, Brenda Ketron (John); grandson, David Ketron, all of Ashland and many friends.

-To send flowers to the family or plant a tree in memory of Eugene McVicker, please visit our floral store.
+To send flowers to Eugene's family, please visit our floral store.